 3. How sparkly do you want your center stone to be?

-If light performance is important to you, you may want to stick with a high setting.
+If light performance is important to you, you may want to stick with a high set engagement ring.
 Engagement ring experts will tell you that a high-set engagement ring will lend itself to excellent brilliance and sparkle.
 This is because there's more space for light to pass through.

 Diamond engagement rings will still sparkle if they’re low-set, though!
 This isn’t the main factor to consider if you prioritize brilliance.
 You’ll want an excellent cut grade above all else, followed by clarity and color.
 Still, it’s a factor some consider when determining setting height.